e-mission/e-mission-docs/docs/manage/enabling_surveys_using_config_files.md

 emission://join_study?label=YOUR_STUDY_OR_PROGRAM_LABEL&source=github
 ```

-Create this link above, and then copy and paste it into Safari/Google Chrome to get past the config login step of the app. _If you make changes to the config file after you have already loaded it into the app, you **MUST uninstall the app from your emulator and reinstall it to re-load the changes you made to the config.** If you only make a change to the survey file however, you do not need to uninstall/reinstall the app because the `formPath` is downloaded dynamically._
+Create this link above, and later once we have created the config file, we will copy and paste it into Safari/Google Chrome to get past the config login step of the app.

 ### Docker-Compose option